cvxgrp/scs/README.md

 when interpreting the rows of the data matrix `A`
 SCS assumes that the `k x k` matrix variable has been vectorized by scaling the off-diagonal entries by `sqrt(2)` and stacking the **lower triangular elements column-wise** to create a vector of length `k(k+1)/2`.
-See the section on semi-definite programming below.
+See the section on semidefinite programming below.

 At termination SCS returns solution `(x*, s*, y*)` if the problem is feasible,